- Which Libraries are open?

 - Collect books ordered through the Click and Collect service

 Staff will be available to help with any queries, but please remember to maintain social distancing.

-You will be contacted when your reservations are ready for collection.
+You can currently reserve up to 6 items online and you will be contacted when your reservation is ready for collection.

-Please be aware that for your safety we are required to quarantine all returned items for 72 hours, so your item(s) may not be immediately available.
+Please be aware that for your safety we are required to quarantine all returned items for 72 hours.

 - Bletchley Library - 01908 372797